 Dollars are becoming increasingly hard to come by as global trade shrivels amidst the shutdowns, tourism collapses, banks and other international lenders become unwilling to lend given the outlook and increased repayment risk, and portfolio flows dry up in the global dash for cash.

 Why dollars are important to EM

-Dollars are important to EM because the currency has become increasingly dominant in both global trade and finance.
+The currency has become increasingly dominant in both global trade and finance.
 The bulk of EM trade, for example, is invoiced in dollars, meaning economies could begin to struggle to buy essential imports of food and energy.

 How the Fed is providing support to some EM

 On this occasion, the Fed has been quick to expand swap lines with other central banks, effectively swapping dollars for other currencies for an agreed time period.
 Those central banks can then supply dollars to their own financial systems, reducing the strain on markets.

 While this has certainly calmed nerves in developed markets, essentially closing the gap between what foreign and domestic borrowers of dollars must pay, only a few EM are lucky enough to have access to a Fed swap line.
 If access to dollars is curtailed, central banks in EM will have to fall back on their reserves.

 Luckily, most EM central banks have adopted a monetary policy framework combining inflation targeting with FX reserve accumulation.
 This means they have more leeway to allow currency depreciation to bear the brunt of macroeconomic adjustment, thanks to low inflation expectations anchored by years of sound policymaking, and greater buffers to cushion the economy.